 Sensoterra probes are specialized in soil moisture monitoring for agriculture, horticulture, smart cities solutions, and landscaping activities.
 A wireless, affordable, easy-to-install sensor, designed for all types of crops and soils, structured to provide the best balance between water and soil.
 By collecting hourly soil moisture measurements, growers can make smart irrigation decision to improve soil moisture conditions, resulting in yield increases as well as water savings from up to 10-30%.

-As seen on the graph, Sensoterra probes can be implemented on revenue and cost processes.
-In order to achieve revenue increase, the sensors are largely used for field management - to provide greater soil moisture conditions by optimizing irrigation schedule.
+Sensoterra probes can be implemented on revenue and cost processes.
+In order to achieve revenue increase, the sensors are largely used for field management – to provide greater soil moisture conditions by optimizing irrigation schedule.

 Followed by planting and fertilization improvements for better control of soil health, preventing over- or under-irrigation.
 Over-irrigation can increase energy consumption as well as result in leaching of fertilizers below the root zone, groundwater or even runoff to water bodies.
 While under-irrigation reduces crop yield.
 As a consequence, the alignment between better soil health and greater control over crop dynamics and variations allow growers to implement precision during harvest timing.